DaveParr/awesome-climate-data/CONTRIBUTING.md

 Many governments have large databases of white papers as pdfs, and data sets as csv.
 However, _searching_ these for terms like `climate change`, `flooding` or `carbon emissions` creates problems for this project.
 Firstly, where do we draw the line on search terms.
 Is "global warming" acceptable but "natural hazard" not?
 Secondly, a list of search terms in a markdown file doesn't help people discover _good_ information, and simultaneously dilutes the other items in the document.
 If the data base is _reasonably focused_ on the topic of this project, then submit the data base.
 If the data base contains some useful items, submit the items.

-This is going to be quite hard to manage, for instance the UK has very extensive data available at [data.gov.uk](data.go.uk) which is only partially relevant to climate change, data access and technology.
+This is going to be quite hard to manage, for instance the UK has very extensive data available at [data.gov.uk](data.gov.uk) which is only partially relevant to climate change, data access and technology.
 However there are far too many items to make it worth indexing each individually.
-Right now I think we just have to take each item on its pros and cons on a case by case basis.
+For now a good compromise is a 'Topic' view, for instance the 'Environment Topic' of data.gov.uk.

 ## Feedback